 In this post he wrote:

-When you use Singleton, your class is tightly coupled to the concrete singleton class, it removes possibility for polymorphism and makes it impossible for you to swap by a different implementation for purposes such as testing.
+When you use Singleton, your class is tightly coupled to the concrete singleton class, it removes possibility for polymorphism and makes it impossible for you to swap to a different implementation for purposes such as testing.
 DI is not loose-coupling itself, but it does offer a solution to your tight coupling problem

 I disagree.
 A singleton is about obtaining a shared instance of an object and has nothing to do with method signatures.
 Loose coupling is about changing the data elements which are passed between objects without having to change any method signatures.
+If you are getting poor results from your singletons then it your implementation of that pattern which is at fault.
+Instead of having a separate

 In this post he wrote: